faustbrian/warden/docs/checking-permissions.md

----
-title: Checking Permissions
-description: Learn how to check roles and retrieve abilities in Warden for Laravel applications.
----

 Generally speaking, you should not have a need to check roles directly.
 It is better to allow a role certain abilities, then check for those abilities instead.
 If what you need is very general, you can create very broad abilities.
 For example, an `access-dashboard` ability is always better than checking for `admin` or `editor` roles directly.

 For the rare occasion that you do want to check a role, that functionality is available.